 Exam Registration & Administration

-- When will I receive my December 2012 exam results?
+- When will I receive my exam results from the September 2013 CISA and CISM exam administration?

-- Why does it take 8 weeks to process exam results?
+- Why does it take 5 weeks to process CISA/CISM exam results and 8 weeks to process the CGEIT and CRISC exam results?

 - How is the exam scored?